benjymous/annotations/sandman/sandman.37.md

                          The Annotated Sandman

-               Edited and largely written by Greg Morrow

             Issue 37:  "I Woke Up and One of Us Was Crying."
                      Neil Gaiman and Shawn McManus

                 Sixth part of storyline _A Game of You_ Not yet reprinted in any other form

-Disclaimer:  Sandman and all related characters are copyrights and trademarks of DC Comics Inc.  Sandman and this annotation are intended for mature audiences only.

-Notice:  Commentaries and additional information should go to morrow@physics.rice.edu (Internet) or morrow@fnal.BITNET.
-This material is posted by the editor directly to rec.arts.comics and COMICS-L, and is licensed to appear on Compu$erve, GEnie and AmericaOnline.
-It is also available via anonymous ftp from theory.lcs.mit.edu in pub/wald/sandman.
-Please contact the editor if you see this material on any other forum.
-Reproduction in any form without permission of the editor (as agent for the contributors) is forbidden.

 Title:  _A Game of You_ clearly refers to the question of identity.
 Who and what the characters in this story are is a question either to the